foundjem/foundjem.github.io/content/publication/openja-2024-empirical/index.md

 ---
-title: An empirical study of testing machine learning in the wild
+title: 'An empirical study of testing machine learning in the wild'
 authors:
 - Moses Openja
 - Foutse Khomh